a20351766/udo.1.4.0/docs/source/upgrading_your_network_tutorial.rst

 exist in production networks that are not compatible with the BYFN sample.
 In this section, we’ll talk through the process of updating them.

-Fabric CA container
+UDO CA container
 ~~~~~~~~~~~~~~~~~~~

-To learn how to upgrade your Fabric CA server, click over to the
+To learn how to upgrade your UDO CA server, click over to the
 `CA documentation <http://hyperledger-fabric-ca.readthedocs.io/en/latest/users-guide.html#upgrading-the-server>`_.

 Upgrade Node SDK clients
 ~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: Upgrade Fabric and Fabric CA before upgrading Node SDK clients.
+.. note:: Upgrade UDO and UDO CA before upgrading Node SDK clients.
-          Fabric and Fabric CA are tested for backwards compatibility with older SDK clients.
-While newer SDK clients often work with older Fabric and Fabric CA releases, they may expose features that are not yet available in the older Fabric and Fabric CA releases, and are not tested for full compatibility.
+          UDO and UDO CA are tested for backwards compatibility with older SDK clients.
+While newer SDK clients often work with older UDO and UDO CA releases, they may expose features that are not yet available in the older UDO and UDO CA releases, and are not tested for full compatibility.

 Use NPM to upgrade any ``Node.js`` client by executing these commands in the